About vehicle registration duty

-The list price of a vehicle is the recommended retail price.
-Sometimes there is more than 1 recommended retail price for a vehicle, in which case you calculate duty on the highest amount from the manufacturer, importer or principal distributor in Brisbane as stated in the Duties Act 2001.
+The list price of a vehicle is the recommended retail price, including GST and any luxury car tax (LCT).
+Sometimes there is more than 1 recommended retail price for a vehicle, in which case you calculate duty on the highest amount from the manufacturer, importer or principal distributor in Brisbane.

 Vehicles with a list price

-You pay duty on the list price (including GST and luxury car tax) plus the price for any optional equipment.
+You pay duty on the list price (including GST and LCT on the recommended retail price) plus the price for any optional equipment.

 Example: List price

-You will pay duty on $43,990, as this is the list price amount for this model plus $5,000, which is the price for the optional equipment.
+You will pay duty on $101,000 as this is the list price for this model.

 Vehicles without a list price